gt4cap/extraction/howtodias.md

 Version 1.4, 25 May 2023 - Updates to reflect migration to CDSE (ongoing)

 ## Account set up
-An Onboarding Member State needs a DIAS account.
+An Onboarding Member State needs a CDSE account.
 For the account, a contact person (name, email, phone) has to be identified.

-ESA is asked to forward these contact details to the DIAS provider with the explicit authorization to activate the account.
+ESA is asked to forward these contact details to the CDSE provider with the explicit authorization to activate the account.

-The DIAS provider confirms, sets up the account and provides the MS contact with the relevant details.
-The DIAS provider has to allocated credits to the account, so that resources can be used (needs to be confirmed!)
+The CDSE provider confirms, sets up the account and provides the MS contact with the relevant details.
+The CDSE provider has to allocate credits to the account, so that resources can be used (needs to be confirmed!)

 ## VM set up